 Whether you’re an iPhone owner looking for a solution, check to see if your phone is one of the devices we support.
 If that’s the case, go to the device’s troubleshooting page, go through it for issues that are similar to yours, and feel free to apply our remedies and workarounds.
 If you still need assistance after that, fill out our iPhone difficulties form and submit it to get in touch with us.

 To securely connect to a mail server, your iPhone will attempt to obtain the server’s SSL certificate and then verify its validity.
 It will be recognized as untrustworthy if the certificate does not match the domain name, is expired, or is not signed by the firm.
 This is when the error “Cannot Verify Server Identity” appears.
 This problem commonly happens when you set up a new email account on your iOS device or when the mail server certificate is changed.
 After moving an email account or spectrum.net, the same thing might happen.

 In most cases, the issue is caused by untrustworthy or erroneous email server settings.
 There are times when iOS bugs are at fault as well.
 I’ve laid out some of the most suggested troubleshooting approaches and probable solutions in this post to give you some hints.
 Please refer to this guide if you need assistance removing the “cannot verify server identification” message from your iPhone.

-Before you start debugging, double-check that the date and time on your mail app on iPhone are right.
+Before you start debugging, double-check that the date and time on your email apps on your iPhone are right.
 Set the date and time to automatic if required.
 If the date and time are correct, you may advance to the next step and attempt the following solutions.

-This, along with other unexpected in-app failures, might happen with the mail app.
+This, along with other unexpected in-app failures, might happen with the mail apps.
 Errors like this are frequently resolved by restarting the program.
-If you’ve recently launched the mail app on your smartphone, you’ll need to close it first before restarting it.
+If you’ve recently launched the email app on your smartphone, you’ll need to close it first before restarting it.

 If you have an older iPhone with a physical Home button, you can terminate background programs by following these steps: